-The situation remains dire but it would be a lot worse without the extraordinary support enacted by the federal government.
+The situation remains tenuous, but it would be a lot worse without the extraordinary support enacted by the federal government.
 Juneau has been allocated federal revenues that will substantially right the ship through FY22 and put the borough on a path for robust recovery in FY23.
-I encourage you to continue your demonstrated ability to act prudently, pragmatically, and proactively.
+I thank the Assembly for its commitment to act prudently, pragmatically, and proactively.
 The FY22 budget will chart the course of our recovery as a community, and it builds a stable launch pad for the economic rebound of FY23.

-I appreciate the hard work put in by the CBJ staff to prepare this year's budget for introduction.
+I appreciate the hard work put in by the CBJ staff to finalize this year's budget.
 In spite of the uncertainty created by our current public health emergency, this budget reflects significant efforts by CBJ staff to retain status quo expenditures while sustaining critical municipal services.
 Additionally, I appreciate the work CBJ employees have undertaken over the past years to reduce expenditures and be wise consumers.